decred/dcrdocs/docs/mining/proof-of-stake.md

 transaction is mined and included in a block.
 The main reason for your ticket not being mined is that the ticket price adjusts before it can be mined.
 This can happen due to the mempool being full of competing ticket purchase transactions or simply bad purchase timing.
-You may use a site such as [<i class="fa fa-external-link-square"></i> dcrstats.com](https://dcrstats.com) to view when the next ticket price adjustment occurs.
+You can use the official Decred stats site at [<i class="fa fa-external-link-square"></i> stats.decred.org](https://stats.decred.org) or a third-party site such as
+[<i class="fa fa-external-link-square"></i> dcrstats.com](https://dcrstats.com)
+to view when the next ticket price adjustment occurs.